great-northern-diver/loon/website/md/index.md

 Scatterplot displays can be linked ad-hoc with the inspector by changing the *Linking Group* of the scatterplot displays to be the same. `loon` will always suggest a linking group that has no display associated to it.
-The linking group `none` will keep the display unlinked.
+The linking group `none` keeps the display unlinked.

 Displays with different numbers of points can be linked too.
 The only linking constraint is that a point can be linked with no more than one